Skip to Content

 If you want to receive a lot of the incredible design benefits of the Daiwa Certate LT but you aren’t ready to lay down the required cash to pay the premium price, you could settle for the Daiwa Ballistic LT.

 Here you still get the amazing Magseal system, the DigiGear, and the lightweight and tough package.
-What you are sacrificing is the monocoque one-piece body design and some smoothness in your performance.
-Read the entire Daiwa Ballistic LT review here!
+You are sacrificing the monocoque one-piece body design and some smoothness in your performance.

-This reel has the Hagane body that reduced flex and wear on gears.
+This reel has the Hagane body that reduces flex and wear on gears.
 You get a lot of bang for your buck with a smooth retrieval and almost entirely waterproof design.
-Read the entire Shimano Sustain FI review here!

 Moving forward with another Shimano, we have the Stella SW.
-This reel is considered the best of the best in saltwater spinning reels and there’s no questioning why.
-This line usually gets the latest design technology, and money poured into it.
+This reel is considered the best in saltwater spinning reels, and there’s no question why.
+This line usually gets the latest design technology and money poured into it.

 This reel offers a grocery list of high-end features, improved casting, smooth retrieval, and a durable design.
-Plus you can tell people you literally own the most expensive reel on the market.
+Plus you can tell people you own the most expensive reel on the market.
 With that said I think that Daiwa is giving Shimano a run for their money with a reel that is less than half the price of the Stella SW.
-Read the entire Shimano Stella SW review here!

 In Conclusion

-Wrapping things up, we found a lot about the Daiwa Certate LT to celebrate over.
+Wrapping things up, we found a lot about the Daiwa Certate LT to celebrate.
 With the Magseal design, you don’t have to worry about anything (we mean anything) getting inside your gears and screwing things up.

 Overall this is a phenomenal reel that any angler would be lucky to include in their arsenal of gear